fenago/spark-dev3600/DEV362/Lab_9.md

 $ cd /mapr/<cluster name>/user/user01/output
 $ cat part-00000...

-Lab 3.3: Create and Use User-Defined Functions (UDFs) Estimated time to complete: 20 minutes
+## Lab 3.3: Create and Use User-Defined Functions (UDFs)
+Estimated time to complete: 20 minutes
 The date field in this Dataset is a string of the form mm/dd/yy.
 You are going to create a function to extract the year from the date field.
 There are two ways to use a UDF with Spark Datasets.
 You can define it inline and use it within Dataset operations or use it in SQL queries.

-Q:

-What do you need to do to use this function in SQL queries?
+Q: What do you need to do to use this function in SQL queries?

-A:

-Register this function as a UDF.
+A: Register this function as a UDF.
 Use spark.udf.register.

 Hint: Function_Definition:
 def getyear(s:String):String = {
 val year = ___________________________________________

-R2.4

-PROPRIETARY AND CONFIDENTIAL INFORMATION
-©2019 MapR Technologies, Inc. All Rights Reserved.

-L3-2

-Lesson 3: Apply Operations on Datasets

 year
 }